President and co-founder, Chinese medicine lecturer and clinical supervisor

 Chinese medicine lecturer, practical teacher and clinical supervisor

 Charlotte graduated from the college in 2003 with a Licentiate but later returned to achieve a first class BSc (Hons) degree in acupuncture studies.
 In addition to this she has also completed a year-long apprenticeship in five element acupuncture, London.
 She is the co-founder of the multi-bed clinic BIGROOM in Oxford and runs a private practice in Bristol.
 She works as a personal tutor, practical skills tutor, teacher and clinical supervisor at the college.

 Ben has been teaching qigong at the college since 2008 and developed the course we now teach.
 He is an acupuncturist and has also studied Chinese herbal medicine and tuina massage.
 He graduated from a 5 year degree run in conjunction with Beijing university in 2007.
 This training included a five month clinical placement in the hospitals of Beijing.
 Since graduating Ben has completed a qigong teaching apprenticeship, advanced acupuncture and massage studies with Andrew Nugent-Head and several month long qigong instructor training courses.
 Currently he practises Chinese medicine and runs a small qigong school in Oxford.

-Practical skills tutor
+Practical skills tutor and Media planner

 Heather originally worked in art and design after studying for a BA in fine art at Cape Town University.
 After moving to Britain, she graduated from CICM with a BA (Hons).
 She runs a busy acupuncture practice in Oxford and is co-founder of community acupuncture at the Oxford health hub.